-The Trustee will credit to the Collection Fund all revenues derived from financed student loans; all proceeds of any sale of financed student loans; any amounts transferred from the Acquisition Fund, Capitalized Interest Fund, the Reserve Fund, and the Department Rebate Fund; and any earnings on investment of funds and accounts established under the Indenture as they are earned.
+The Trustee will credit to the Collection Fund all revenues derived from financed student loans; all proceeds of any sale of financed student loans; all amounts received under any joint sharing agreement; any amounts transferred from the Acquisition Fund, Capitalized Interest Fund, the Reserve Fund, and the Department Rebate Fund; and any earnings on investment of funds and accounts established under the Indenture as they are earned.

-Servicing fees and expenses and administration fees and expenses will be paid to the Administrator (initially the Issuer) on each monthly payment date from money available in the Collection Fund.
-The amount of the initial servicing fee and administration fee payable in the third and fourth bullet points below is specified under the caption "FEES AND EXPENSES" herein and each such fee is subject to increase only upon receipt of a rating confirmation.
-Rating confirmation must also be obtained prior to the payment of any carryover administration and servicing fees in the eighth bullet point below.
-The Administrator will be responsible for paying when due any fees or expenses owed to the Servicers.
-In addition, each month money available in the Collection Fund will be used to pay amounts due to the U.S. Department of Education and the guaranty agencies with respect to financed student loans and amounts required to be deposited into the Department Rebate Fund.
-On each quarterly distribution date, prior to an event of default, money in the Collection Fund will be used to make the following deposits and distributions, to the extent funds are available;
+Servicing fees and senior administration fees will be paid to the Administrator (initially the Issuer) on each monthly payment date from money available in the Collection Fund.
+The subordinate administration fee will be paid to the Administrator (initially the Issuer) on each quarterly distribution date from amounts available in the Collection Fund.
+The amounts payable as described in the second, third, fourth and eighth bullet points below are specified under the caption "FEES AND EXPENSES" hereunder.
+Carryover servicing fees in the ninth bullet point below are initially \$0.00 and may only be increased to the extent permitted by the Indenture.
+The Administrator will be responsible for paying when due any fees or expenses owed to the Servicers and to the backup servicer under any Backup Servicing Agreement.
+In addition, each month money available in the Collection Fund will be used to pay amounts due to the U.S. Department of Education and the guaranty agencies with respect to financed student loans and amounts required to be deposited into the Department Rebate Fund and may be used to recall claims with respect to or repurchase student loans (only to the extent such student loans were previously financed student loans) from the applicable guaranty agency or any Servicer only if such claim recall or repurchase is required by the related guarantee agreement, servicing or other agreement, is strongly encouraged by the common manual or related regulations, or is required by federal law or regulations.
+On each quarterly distribution date, prior to an event of default, money available in the Collection Fund will be used to make the following deposits and distributions, to the extent funds are available:

-- to make any payments required under any applicable joint sharing agreement; - to the Trustee, the trustee fees and expenses and any prior unpaid trustee fees and expenses; - to the Administrator (initially the Issuer), the servicing fees and expenses and any prior unpaid servicing fees and expenses; - to the Administrator (initially the Issuer), the administration fees and expenses and any prior unpaid administration fees and expenses; - to the noteholders, to pay interest due on such notes; - to pay to the noteholders, the principal distribution amount until the notes are paid in full; - to the Reserve Fund, the amount, if any, necessary to restore the Reserve Fund to the specified Reserve Fund balance; - to the Administrator (initially the Issuer), any accrued and unpaid carryover administration and servicing fees; - if the financed student loans are not sold pursuant to the optional purchase or mandatory auction (at the times and to the extent permitted by the Indenture), to pay as accelerated payments of principal to the noteholders until they are paid in full; and - to the Issuer, an amount such that, after giving effect to such release, the Adjusted Pool Balance is not less than 110% of the aggregate principal amount of the notes.
+- to make any payments required under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans; - to the Trustee, the trustee fees and any prior unpaid trustee fees; - to the Administrator (initially the Issuer), the servicing fees and any prior unpaid servicing fees; - to the Administrator (initially the Issuer), the senior administration fees and any prior unpaid senior administration fees; - to the noteholders, to pay interest due on the notes; - to the Reserve Fund, the amount, if any, necessary to restore the Reserve Fund to the specified Reserve Fund balance; - to pay to the noteholders, the principal distribution amount; - to the Administrator (initially the Issuer), any subordinate administration fees and any prior unpaid subordinate administration fees; - to the Administrator (initially the Issuer), any accrued and unpaid carryover servicing fees; and - to pay as additional payments of principal to the noteholders until the notes are paid in full.